hyperoslo/gulp-frontend-starterkit/readme.md

 ```
 gulp/tasks/html
 ```
 Robust templating with [Nunjucks](https://mozilla.github.io/nunjucks/).
-Nunjucks is nearly identical in syntax to Twig (PHP), and replaces Swig (and Twig-like js templating language), which is no longer maintained.

-A sample data file is set up at [data/items.json](data/items.json), is read in by the `html` task, and exposes the properties to your html templates.
+A sample data file is set up at [data/items.json](data/items.json), is read in by the `html` task, and exposes the sample properties to the html templates.

 #### Fonts
 ```